Arif-Khalid/backtest-buddy/README.md

 4. Launch a terminal and navigate inside backtestbuddy/
 ### With docker compose (preferred) ✅

-5. Run `docker-compose -f dev.docker-compose.yml watch`
+5. Run `docker-compose -f dev.docker-compose.yml up --watch`
 6. Backend is now running on **localhost:8000** and frontend is running on **localhost:5173**, ***WITH HMR***

 ### Without docker compose